 BRIDGES Experiential Learning Projects

-Our Evening, Accelerated and Executive MBA students are unable to participate in traditional internships due to their program schedule and current employment obligations.
+Our Evening, Accelerated and Executive MBA students are often unable to participate in traditional internships due to their program schedule and current employment obligations.
 The BRIDGES program provides our students with practical learning opportunities focused on applying the skills and knowledge gained from their MBA program to address real-time business issues.
-BRIDGES provides your organization with a consulting team of two to four students to tackle a project that you define in cooperation with the students.
+BRIDGES provides your organization with a team of two to four students to tackle a project that you define in cooperation with the students.

 Participation in BRIDGES is a great ROI for your organization, as it is a cost-effective approach for addressing current business challenges your organization may be facing, as well as a low-risk recruiting opportunity to preview the quality of SCU MBAs.

 BRIDGES Project Details

-• Projects last approximately 8 weeks during the summer, typically starting in mid-June and concluding in early August.
+• Projects last approximately 8 weeks during the summer, typically starting in mid-June and concluding in late August.

 • Companies provide a project proposal based on an existing business issue.